 Sichuan Shamrocks Gaelic Football

+They try to come together with a few people on Wednesday, Friday and Sunday.
 Join our group and find out more information about the game and sign up for weekly games.
-We welcome players from all levels and organize introduction classes on a regular basis.
 Padel is easy to learn (but hard to master), fun, social and accessible to all.

 Interested in joining a game?
 Just join the group and get in touch.
 No special equipment to play your first game, just shoes with good grip.
 Looking forward to welcome you.